How to Develop an Android App: All Points you Should Consider

 You can call this a part of competitor analysis, but it really helps during the research phase, and that’s why I have mentioned it as a standalone factor

-Pay special attention to 5-star reviews and see why users like this app. this is the part that you also need to add to your app. treat it as a must-have.
+Please pay special attention to 5-star reviews and see why users like this app.
+You must also add this part to your app and treat it as a must-have.

 Then go to crucial ratings, like 1 and 2 stars and see what users are mainly complaining about.
 It could be a recent bug or a crash.